BenLangmead/bowtie/MANUAL.markdown

-    slow and consistently triggers more than a few page faults per second (as observed via `top` or `vmstat` on Mac/Linux, or via a tool like `Process Explorer` on Windows), then try setting `--offrate <int>` to a *larger* `<int>` value than the value used when building the index.
-For example, bowtie-build's default `--offrate` is 5 and all pre-built indexes available from the Bowtie website are built with `--offrate 5`; so if bowtie thrashes when querying such an index, try using `bowtie --offrate 6`.
-If `bowtie` still thrashes, try `bowtie --offrate 7`, etc.  A higher `--offrate` causes bowtie to use a sparser sample of the suffix- array than is stored in the index; this saves memory but makes alignment reporting slower (which is especially slow when using `-a` or large `-k` or `-m`).
+    slow and consistently triggers more than a few page faults per second (as observed via `top` or `vmstat` on Mac/Linux, or via a tool like `Process Explorer` on Windows), then try setting `--offrate` to a *larger* value than the value used to build the index.
+For example, bowtie-build's default `--offrate` is 5 and all pre-built indexes available from the Bowtie website are built with `--offrate 5`; so if `bowtie` thrashes when querying such an index, try using `bowtie --offrate 6`.
+If `bowtie` still thrashes, try `bowtie --offrate 7`, etc.  A higher `--offrate` causes bowtie to use a sparser sample of the suffix array than is stored in the index; this saves memory but makes alignment reporting slower (which is especially slow when using `-a` or large `-k` or `-m`).

 Command Line
 ============